Search for Important Questions

 2. Explain the term particular and general lien.
 Also distinguish between the two.

-2. Define Bailment and Discuss the essential elements of a contract of Bailment.
+2. Define Contract and Explain the essentials of a valid contract.

 3. No Seller of goods can give the buyer of goods a better title to those goods than what he himself possesses.
 Examine the statement and mention whether there are any exceptions to this rule.